Children of Crisis

 Children of Crisis is a social study of children in the United States written by child psychiatrist Robert Coles and published in five volumes by Little, Brown and Company between 1967 and 1977.
+Some of the accounts covered African-American children of the American South during desegregation, including Ruby Bridges.
 In 2003, the publisher released a one-volume compilation of selections from the series with a new introduction by the author.
 Volumes 2 and 3 shared (with Frances FitzGerald's Fire in the Lake: The Vietnamese and the Americans in Vietnam) the 1973 Pulitzer Prize for General Nonfiction.